Evilazaro/DevExp-MicrosoftDevBox/README.md

 # Developer Experience with Microsoft DevBox
 ## Introduction

-This epository provides a collection of scripts to automate the provisioning and deployment of Microsoft DevBox environments in Azure.
+This repository provides a collection of scripts to automate the provisioning and deployment of Microsoft DevBox environments in Azure.

 ## Action Workflows Status